Vaibhavs10/fast-whisper-finetuning/README.md

 Now let's load the pre-trained Whisper checkpoint.
 Again, this is trivial through use of ðŸ¤— Transformers!

-To reduce our models memory footprint, we load the model in 8bit, this means we quantize the model to use 1/4th precision (when comapared to float32) with minimal loss to performance.
+To reduce our models memory footprint, we load the model in 8bit, this means we quantize the model to use 1/4th precision (when compared to float32) with minimal loss to performance.
 To read more about how this works, head over [here](https://huggingface.co/blog/hf-bitsandbytes-integration).

 ```python
 from transformers import WhisperForConditionalGeneration